Klettgau/jekyll-now/_posts/2018-3-12-Bomb Lab Advice.md

 layout: post
 title: Advice for the Bomb Lab!
 ---
- I had the recent pleasure of tackling The Famous CMU Bomb lab.
+ I had the recent pleasure of tackling the famous CMU Bomb lab.
 Throughout the course of frantically googling calling conventions for ATT Assembly,translating assebmly line by line into C and checking registers frequently, I stumbled upon some resources that would have proven useful prior to diving in.

 # 1. The Lectures and Recitation from CMU
  All [CMU Lectures] for Introduction to Computer Systems  are online as well as TA Recitations for the eight labs.